'Cello

 Agnieszka is very passionate about her teaching and mentoring role: she actively engages in various art forms, including dance and theatre, and systematically studies alternative ways of teaching performing and its psychology.
 She recently completed the PGCert in Teaching Performance at the Guildhall School of Music, is finalising Dalcroze and Kodály Professional Certificates and has been exploring the Feldenkrais Approach as learning through movement for the last two years.

-Ana Victoria Marin Mora (Marinkova)
+Ana Victoria Marinkova

 Born in Jerez and based in London, Ana Victoria is a Spanish cellist who travels the globe and strives to deepen human understanding through her musical stage presence and teaching.